otrv4/otrv4/otrv4.md

 each message are revealed afterwards.
 This allows for forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
-In addition, future messages are protected by the Diffie- Hellman and Elliptic Curve Diffie-Hellman ratchets.
+In addition, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.

 ## Notation and parameters